zaguiini/react-native-pure-jwt/README.md

 `react-native-pure-jwt` is a library that implements the power of JWTs inside React Native!
 It's goal is to sign, verify and decode `JSON web tokens` in order to provide a secure way to transmit authentic messages between two parties.

-The difference to another libraries is that `react-native-pure-jwt` relies on the native realm in order to do JWT-related operations intead of the Javascript realm, so it's more stable and performatic (and works!).
+The difference to another libraries is that `react-native-pure-jwt` relies on the native realm in order to do JWT-related operations instead of the Javascript realm, so it's more stable (and works without hacks!).

 ***Currently, only the `HS256` algorithm is supported!***

-React Native version required: >0.46.0
+React Native version required: `>= 0.46.0`

 ## What's a JSON Web Token?